2003–04 North Carolina Tar Heels men's basketball team: Schedule and results

-After Matt Doherty resigned from the men's basketball coaching position at the end of the previous season, Dean Smith once again persuaded Roy Williams to take the vacant position.
+After Matt Doherty resigned from the men's basketball coaching position at the end of the previous season, Dean Smith once again sought to persuade Roy Williams to take the vacant position.
 This time Williams accepted, becoming the head coach of the Tar Heels on April 14, 2003.

 After the annual Blue-White Scrimmage and two exhibition games against North Carolina Central (then playing in NCAA Division II conference CIAA) and Team Nike, Williams' first game with the Tar Heels was against Old Dominion on November 22, 2003.
 Williams received a standing ovation as he stepped onto the court of the sold out Smith Center.
 With Smith and Bill Guthridge in attendance, the Tar Heels beat Old Dominion 90-64.
 The win was Williams' 419th career win.

 The 115 points scored against George Mason were the most points Tar Heel team had scored against an opponent since 1994.

 The triple-overtime loss to Wake Forest at home set several program records.
 The 114 points scored in this game are the most points scored in a Tar Heel loss.
 The Wake Forest loss was only the fifth time a game went into triple overtime in program history.
 The last time a game went into triple overtime prior to this season was in the 1982-83 season against Tulane (also the team, albeit in 1976, that the Tar Heels played against to set the program and ACC record of four overtimes).
 The 119 points that Wake Forest scored are the most points an opponent has scored over the Tar Heels, breaking the 112 points Maryland scored at Cole Field House in the previous season.
 Those points are also the most an opponent has scored against the Tar Heels in the Smith Center.